How to hire and manage remote employees

 The universal recipe for smooth hiring implies well-thought-out tools.
 The more steps the solution automates the lighter the process becomes for you.
 We suggest considering the following tools:

 Juggl – Yes, that’s us!
 Juggle is designed to help you fill tech roles faster.
 We assemble your perfect IT team with one tool for expert vetting, interviewing, and global payroll.
 You access analytics and a complete overview of the process.
 So you can free your time for strategic decisions.
-See how easy recruitment can be on free 30 min. online demo.
+See how easy recruitment can be on free 30 min. demo.

 Calendly – a tool that helps to schedule interviews.
 With Calendly, you say goodbye to endless emails sent back and forth.
 Your hiring responsible and candidates simply set their availability in timeslots in the common online calendar.